Mark Foster is a former Olympic and Commonwealth Swimmer.

 He represented his country more times than any other male swimmer.

 Throughout his impressive three-decade career, Mark Foster has won 47 international medals; competed in 5 Olympics, been 8 times Commonwealth champion, 11 times European champion and 8 times World record holder.

 As a result, Mark was selected to lead out Team GB at the opening ceremony of the Beijing Olympics.

 Out of the pool, Mark has become a familiar face on television, including appearances on ITV1’s ‘Beat the Stars’, Five’s ‘Superstars’ and most famously hitting the dance floor in 2009’s ‘Strictly Come Dancing’ on BBC1.

-Since retiring from swimming, Mark has become a familiar face on television and his award winning partnership with Clare Balding from the aquatics centre during the Olympics in 2012, made him a household name.
+Since retiring from swimming, Mark has become a familiar face on television.
+His award-winning partnership with Clare Balding from the aquatics centre during the 2012 Olympics, made him a household name.

 Mark has also co-hosted the BBC coverage of the World Swimming Championships from Barcelona with Gabby Logan.